In this section, you will find information about formalities to be arranged before your arrival.

 If they are holders of a residence permit for one of the Schenghen countries, they can also stay up to 3 months without any visa.

 Please note that they may not work based on the short-term visa.

-During the validity of Schengen visa (or during 3 months of your visa – free period) they must apply for a Temporary residence permit for a family member of an EU citizen
+Within the first 3 months of their arrival in ČR they must apply for a Temporary residence permit for a family member of an EU citizen